xparq/Out_of_Nothing/README.md

 TEST:

-	1. Put a default.ogg file into the asset dir for bgnd. music.
+	1. Put a `default.ogg` file into the asset dir for background music.
+           (In case there wan't one in the package.)

-	2. Run `run.cmd` (trivial wrapper for finding the DLLs).
+	2. Run `run.cmd` (trivial wrapper to let the .exe find the DLLs).

+	3. Check the console for diag. messages (esp. in debug mode).

 RELEASE: